 - Improves digestion and eliminates digestive illnesses – adequate water reduces constipation as it purges metabolic toxins and wastes better, and supports improved nutrient absorption; it also helps reduce, if not eradicate, occurrences of bloating, ulcers, gas formation, IBS (irritable bowel syndrome), gastritis and acid reflux.

-- Decreases susceptibility to kidney stones and increases elimination of unwanted bacteria from kidneys and bladder – good hydration decreases the incidence of bladder or kidney infections as water flushes out unhealthy microbes; since our kidneys and bladder are designed to eliminate toxins, it would be an extra benefit that remnants of eliminated wastes do not stay in the body.
+- Decreases the susceptibility to kidney stones and increases the elimination of unwanted bacteria from kidneys and bladder – good hydration decreases the incidence of bladder or kidney infections as water flushes out unhealthy microbes; since our kidneys and bladder are designed to eliminate toxins, it would be an extra benefit that remnants of eliminated wastes do not stay in the body.